Wallpaper Calculator: Stop Guessing and Order the Right Number of Rolls First Time

 Step 5: Account for Pattern Repeat and Wastage

-If your wallpaper has a pattern repeat (where the design matches up), you will need extra to account for matching.
+Pattern repeat is the bit that catches people out.
+If your wallpaper has a design that needs to line up between drops, you'll lose material matching it — like trying to wrap a gift in striped paper and getting the stripes to run straight.
 Check the pattern repeat on the roll's label and add 10–15% extra, especially for large or bold patterns.

-For plain or small-repeat designs, 10% extra is usually sufficient.
+For plain or small-repeat designs, 10% extra is usually sufficient — think of it as the spare teabags you keep so you're never caught short.

 Step 6: Use a Wallpaper Calculator for Fast Results